Understanding Educational Therapy: A Pathway to Learning Success

 When Educational Therapy Isn't Enough on Its Own

-For students with ADHD specifically, the combination of educational therapy and ADHD coaching is often what creates lasting change — because you are working on the processing system and the regulatory system at the same time.
+For students with ADHD, the combination of educational therapy and ADHD coaching often creates lasting change.
+This dual approach targets both the processing system and the regulatory system simultaneously.
+One without the other can feel like filling a bucket that has a hole in it...

 What Educational Therapy Looks Like at NICE